 What happens in Type-1 diabetes Mellitus-

-Insulin producing β-cells of pancreas are attacked by the antibodies.
-Auto-immune diseases are the kind of disease in which body’s immune system produces antibodies against body’s own tissue considering those as foreign body.
+Insulin producing β-cells of the pancreas are attacked by the antibodies.
+Auto-immune diseases are the kind of disease in which the body’s immune system produces antibodies against the body’s own tissue considering those as a foreign body.
 These antibodies attack and destroy the body tissue.
-This same process in seen in type-1 diabetes mellitus where β-cells of pancreas are attacked by the antibodies result in decreased level of insulin hormone ultimately increased blood sugar level.
+This same process is seen in type-1 diabetes mellitus where β-cells of the pancreas are attacked by the antibodies result in a decreased level of insulin hormone ultimately increased blood sugar level.

 What is type-2 diabetes?

-Impaired secretion results in inadequate amount of insulin to lower down blood glucose level and insulin resistance to the cells results in decrease uptake of glucose by liver, muscles cells etc and increase release of glucose from liver into the blood.
+Impaired secretion results in an inadequate amount of insulin to lower down blood glucose levels and insulin resistance to the cells results in decreased uptake of glucose by liver, muscles cells etc and increase the release of glucose from the liver into the blood.

 Hyperglycaemia develops slowly, so that osmotic symptoms (polyuria and polydipsia) are usually mild.
 Thus, patients are often asymptomatic but usually present with a long history (typically many months) of fatigue, with or without osmotic symptoms.
 In some patients, presentation is late and pancreatic β-cell function has declined to the point where there is profound insulin deficiency.
 These patients may present with weight loss, although ketoacidosis remains uncommon.

 For many persons with Type-2 diabetes, daily insulin supplementation is not required.
 Diabetes is managed by making moderate changes in diet and exercise.

 - Polyuria – increase in the frequency of urination.